Civilian social ties make Tampa desirable posting for generals

 Jill Kelley, 37, a Tampa socialite, seemed to embody that civilian bond, and did all she could to make officers and their wives feel right at home.

-Those ties are under intense scrutiny because of the behavior of Petraeus, who became a friend of Kelley during a two-year stint at the base between 2008 and 2010 as head of U.S. Central Command, responsible for U.S. military operations in the Middle East and South Asia.
+Those ties are under intense scrutiny because of the behaviour of Petraeus, who became a friend of Kelley during a two-year stint at the base between 2008 and 2010 as head of U.S. Central Command, responsible for U.S. military operations in the Middle East and South Asia.

 Another former deputy commander at MacDill, Marine Corps General John Allen, the top U.S. commander in Afghanistan, was caught up in the scandal on Tuesday.
 Defense officials revealed that he exchanged "flirtatious" emails with Kelley, who had prompted the FBI investigation that led to Petraeus' resignation over an affair with his biographer.